 While some commercial entities will be impervious to these kinds of incentives, in other cases philanthropic requirements can alter behavior — sometimes ‘forcing’ them to take approaches they’d like to take anyway.

 Go beyond the Golden Age.
 Let’s be honest: in the “golden ages” of local journalism, many communities were ignored, many topics given short shrift.
 Although the economics were more forgiving then, poorer communities were still under-covered, in part because advertisers saw fewer dollars in those neighborhoods.

 The goal now should be to create something better than has ever existed – and that is possible.
 First, the business model shifts mentioned above will allow for – and indeed require – an attention to all communities, regardless of income or race.

 Second, the technological changes that have helped cause some of these problems do provide tremendous opportunities to engage a wider range of communities.
-Digital platforms can allow for the voiceless to have voice.
+Digital platforms can allow marginalized voices to be amplified.
 So if we combine those tools – and assertive new efforts to engage the community – with the service approach to local journalism, we can move beyond merely stimulating fragile green shoots in news deserts.

-If we approach this creatively, local journalism can be bloom more robustly than ever before.
+If we approach this creatively, local journalism can bloom more robustly than ever before.